Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Proof of Theorem

 \section{Proof of Theorem \ref{thm: EPI+BL}}

-Our proof strategy relies on the doubling trick \cite{GengNair14} which was developed to solve optimization problems for random vectors under covariance constraints of the following form: $\sup_{\text{Cov}(X) \preceq \Sigma} s(X).$ A rough sketch of the doubling trick proof strategy is outlined below: \begin{itemize} \item \textbf{Concave envelope:} Define the concave envelope of $s$, denoted by $S$, as the smallest concave function that pointwise dominates $s$.
+Our proof strategy relies on the technique of Geng and Nair~\cite{GengNair14} which was developed to solve optimization problems of the form $\sup_{\text{Cov}(X) \preceq \Sigma} s(X).$ A rough sketch of this proof strategy is outlined below: \begin{itemize} \item \textbf{Concave envelope:} Define the concave envelope of $s$, denoted by $S$, as the smallest concave function that pointwise dominates $s$.
 It can be seen that

-where the supremum is over finite auxiliary random variables $U$. \item \textbf{Subadditivity of $S$:} This step consists of defining $S$ on the larger space of pairs of random variables $(X,Y)$.
+where the supremum is over finite auxiliary random variables $U$ with support $\cU$. \item \textbf{Subadditivity of $S$:} This step consists of defining $S$ on the larger space of pairs of random variables $(X_1,X_2)$.
 A straightforward extension often exists for information-theoretic functions $S$.
 The subadditivity result shows that

-This is is the key step in the doubling trick, and is often the hardest step.
-The ingredients for establishing the subadditivity result developed here stems from the ideas to establish converses to coding theorems and outer bounds in network information theory.
-An argument with a flavor similar to the line of argument employed here can be found outlined in \cite{Nai14b}. \item \textbf{Optimizers of $S$:} In this step, we consider two i.i.d.\ copies of any optimizer $X$ of $S$, say $(X_1, X_2)$, and show that $(X_1+X_2)/\sqrt 2$ and $(X_1-X_2)/\sqrt 2$ are also optimizers.
-From here, we may use Gaussian characterization results \cite{GhuOlk62} or the central limit theorem \cite{GengNair14} to conclude that it is enough to consider only Gaussian optimizers. \item \textbf{Optimizers of $s$:} In this final step, we show that the optimal value for $S$ is attained by a single Gaussian distribution; i.e., we may assume without loss of generality that $\abs\cU = 1$, and thus this Gaussian also maximizes $s$. \end{itemize}
+The ingredients for establishing the subadditivity result developed in this paper stems from the ideas to establish converses to coding theorems and outer bounds in network information theory.
+An argument with a flavor similar to that employed here can be found outlined in \cite{Nai14b}. \item \textbf{Optimizers of $S$:} In this step (also known as the doubling trick), we consider two i.i.d.\ copies of any optimizer $X$ of $S(X)$, say $(X_1, X_2)$, and show that $(X_1+X_2)/\sqrt 2$ and $(X_1-X_2)/\sqrt 2$ are also optimizers of $S(X)$.
+From here, we may use Gaussian characterization results \cite{GhuOlk62} or the central limit theorem \cite{GengNair14} to conclude that it is enough to consider only Gaussian optimizers. \item \textbf{Optimizers of $s$:} In this final step, we show that the optimal value for $S(X)$ is attained by a single Gaussian distribution; i.e., we may assume without loss of generality that $\abs\cU = 1$, and thus this Gaussian also maximizes $s(X)$. \end{itemize}